 After twenty years of reading and writing poetry, I’ve just released my first self-published poetry book!

-I was really pleased with the quality.
-It definitely feels like a ‘proper’ book and the quality of the formatting and paper is actually much higher than many traditionally published books.
+The finished book from both companies is almost identical.
+It definitely feels like a ‘proper’ book and the quality of the formatting and paper is actually much higher than many traditionally published poetry books.

 - Edit, get feedback and edit again.
-Read your poems aloud too and use a computer program to read it for you.
+Read your work aloud too and use a computer program to read it for you.
 I like Natural Reader (There is a free version which is very good).
+I’d also use a grammar checker.
+The best free program I used was Prowriting Aid.

 - Search for and watch lots of YouTube videos about self-publishing your book.
 You might like to start with this one by ‘Reedsy’.